Master of Business Administration (Full-time MBA)

 (4) The programme duration refers to the number of student full-time equivalents according to which the programme is structured.
 A full-time equivalent corresponds to one year of work by a full-time student and corresponds to an annual workload of 1650 working hours corresponding to 60 ECTS credits (European Credit Transfer System).
 The workload includes scheduled classes, preparation for classes, completion of written assignments, other teaching activities, independent study as well as preparation for, and participation in examinations.

 1A.
-Requirements for admission to the full-time MBA program are as follows:
+Requirements for admission to the full-time MBA programme are as follows:

 - Bachelor degree or an equivalent professional qualification*